Choose Your Own Data With Custom Google Analytics Reports

 Create custom reports

-When you create and save any custom chart, the same information will be made available to you in the Report Wizard to add to any report.
-Look for the Google Analytics option named Custom Charts, select the saved chart you want to report on, fill in any blanks and you’re good to go.
+When you create and save any custom chart, the same information will be made available to you in the Report Builder to add to any report.
+Look for the Google Analytics option named Custom Charts, select the saved chart you want to report on, fill in any blanks, and you’re good to go.

 And like everything else in Raven, you can always select Create PDF Report under Tool Options when you’re viewing your custom charts from within the Google Analytics section.